georgeerol/SearchAndSampleRoverProject/README.md

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results!
-Make a note of your simulator settings in your writeup when you submit the project.**

 ## Writeup
 The goal of this project is to perform autonomous navigation and mapping.
 With each new image we receive from the rover's camera, we can make decision about sending commands like throttle, brake and steering to rover therefore it becomes autonomous.